hazaq/hazaq.github.io/_posts/2022-01-15-Database-on-Disks.md

 On a columnar database, this query will be very efficient as all the data we need is written on a single page.
 ![Column-search](/assets/images/Database-row-vs-column-6.png)

+I hope that this little explanation tells you what is the difference between columnar vs row databases and why we should go for column-oriented databases for analytic processing.